 Withdrawal symptoms can include any of the following:

-- Dizziness (which may last only 1 or 2 days after quitting)
+- Dizziness (which may last a day or 2 after quitting)

 - Feelings of frustration, impatience, and anger

 - Trouble sleeping, including trouble falling asleep and staying asleep, and having bad dreams or even nightmares